Welcome modders!

 I love writing code.
 I’ve written code since I was a kid, and that was quite a long (long, long) time ago.
 I don’t code in my job, so it’s a challenge to find time to mess around with the new tools and languages that actually spark my interest and allow me to be creative with software solutions.
 In the past, I’ve used Visual Studio and C# to write some tools to help me with my day job, so I’m aware of the language and vaguely aware of how it all works.
 Like many, I’m “self-taught” and rely on forums, websites and communities to help me with my hobby.

 I also love games.
 I’ve played games since I was a kid where my first “gaming” machine was a ZX81, then a ZX Spectrum, moving onto to a Commodore Amiga.
 I bought, and still own, an original PlayStation.
 Zip through time to now, and I play PS5 and Nintendo Switch with my kids.
-I’ve never been a PC gamer, and never really saw the attraction.
-Then I decided to build myself a “work computer”.
-I set a budget of £500.
-I spent hours on pcpartpicker.com and ended up spending nearly £2K on a beautiful build with an RTX2070 GPU.
+I’ve never been a PC gamer, and never really saw the attraction, but I decided to build myself a “work computer” just for the fun of it.
+I set a budget of £500, spent hours on pcpartpicker.com and ended up spending nearly £2K on a beautiful build with a decent RTX GPU.
 So what could I do?
 Couldn’t let that go to waste!
 I installed Steam, and here I am, playing Subnautica and Below Zero in glorious resolution and in VR.

 I hope you like it!